 Before You Start Requesting:

-- Your blog should be established.
+- Your platform should be established.
 That could mean 6 months.
 It could mean a couple of years.
 It could mean something else entirely.
-Here’s what I mean when I say “established”:
+I request books as a blogger but these tips apply to any content creator platform where you are on Youtube, Instagram, TikTok, Twitter, or somewhere else entirely.

-- You want to have content, some followers, and a regular posting schedule.
-You don’t have to post every day or crazy amounts of content.
+Here’s what I mean when I say “established”:You want to have content, some followers, and a regular posting schedule.
+You don’t have to post every day or constantly but you also should have a clear schedule and no big gaps between posts.
 I generally aim for at least three posts a week and of that at least two posts are reviews.

 How to Request:

 There are several ways to get ARCs from publishers.

 - Network: Build relationships with publicists on Twitter and email your reviews to publishers as they post (most will have a generic publicity email you can find with some digging).
 It’s also super easy to tag publisher accounts when publicizing your content–they may not reply but they will see it.

 - Respond to Pitch Emails: Some publicists might also email you about specific titles.
 If you’re interested, go for it.
 If you aren’t able to work with them this time, you can also explain that and the publicist might circle back in the future.

 - Submit Requests: You can also email specific requests for titles.
 If you go that route, keep in mind that publishers operate in the future so you need to request titles early.
 For instance, if you are interested in a title that publishes in January, you’d want to try to request in October or November.

 - Ask About Mailing Lists: After you have connected with a publisher, you can ask if they have any kind of blogger mailing list you can request to join.
 What that means, basically, is you will be emailed each season about ARCs you might want to request.